gravitational/teleport/rfd/0016-dynamic-configuration.md

    immediately.

-2. If called without `--force` and the fetched resource does not have `origin:defaults` then print
+2. If called without `--force` and the fetched resource does not have `origin: defaults` then print an error:
    ```
-   error: non-default cluster auth preference already exists, use -f or --force
+   non-default cluster auth preference already exists, use -f or --force flag
-   flag to overwrite
+   to overwrite
    ```

 3. If called with `--force` and the fetched resource does not have `origin: